daniloaz/myphp-backup/README.md

 **Restore:**

-Upload *myphp-restore.php* script to your DocumentRoot directory and your backup file to a subdiretory called *myphp-backup-files*.
+Upload *myphp-restore.php* script to your DocumentRoot directory and your backup file to a subdirectory called *myphp-backup-files*.
 Then simply run the script accessing http://www.example.com/myphp-restore.php or from command line.

 You can change the backup filename and subdirectory editing these lines.
 Don't forget to set your user credentials too!